-Item Uncertainties Effect if Results differ from Assumption Pensions Estimation of the net liability to pay pensions The effects on the net pensions liability of Liability depends on a number of complex judgements changes in individual assumptions can be relating to the discount rate used, the rate at measured.
-For instance, a 0.5% decrease in the which salaries are projected to increase, discount rate assumption would result in an changes in retirement ages, mortality rates and increase in the pension liability of £0.486m, expected returns on pension fund assets.
-A equating to an 11% increase. firm of consulting actuaries is engaged to provide the Joint Committee with expert advice about the assumptions to be applied.
+ltem Uncertainties Effect if Results differ from Assumption Pensions Estimation of the net liability to pay pensions The effects on the net pensions liability of changes Liability depends on a number of complex judgements in individual assumptions can be measured.
+For relating to the discount rate used, the rate at instance, a 0.5% decrease in the discount rate which salaries are projected to increase, changes assumption would result in an increase in the in retirement ages, mortality rates and expected pension liability of £0.482m, equating to an 11% returns on pension fund assets.
+A firm of increase. consulting actuaries is engaged to provide the Joint Committee with expert advice about the assumptions to be applied.